David Lloyd George

-As wartime chancellor, Lloyd George strengthened the country's finances and forged agreements with trade unions to maintain production.
-In 1915, Asquith formed a Liberal-led wartime coalition with the Conservatives and Labour.
-Lloyd George became Minister of Munitions and rapidly expanded production.
-Amongst other measures, he set up four large munitions factories as a countermeasure to the shell crisis of the previous year.
-The so-called 'National Filling Factory' in Renfrewshire was named 'Georgetown' in Lloyd George's honour.
-In 1916, he was appointed Secretary of State for War but was frustrated by his limited power and by clashes with the military establishment over strategy.
-Amid stalemate on the Western Front, confidence in Asquith’s leadership as prime minister waned, and he was forced to resign in December 1916.
-Lloyd George succeeded him as prime minister, supported by the Conservatives and some Liberals.
-He centralised authority by creating a smaller war cabinet, a new Cabinet Office and what he called his "Garden Suburb" of advisers.
-To combat food shortages he implemented the convoy system, established rationing, and stimulated farming.
-After supporting the disastrous French Nivelle Offensive in 1917, he had to reluctantly approve Field Marshal Haig's plans for the Battle of Passchendaele, which again resulted in huge casualties with little strategic benefit.
-Against the views of British military commanders, he was finally able to see the Allies brought under one command in March 1918.
-The war effort turned in their favour in August and was won in November.
-In the aftermath, and following the December 1918 "Coupon" election he and the Conservatives maintained their coalition with popular support.
-Earlier that year, his government had extended the franchise to all men and some women.
+In 1915, Lloyd George became Minister of Munitions and expanded artillery shell production for the war.
+In 1916, he was appointed Secretary of State for War but was frustrated by his limited power and clashes with Army commanders over strategy.
+Asquith proved ineffective as prime minister and was replaced by Lloyd George in December 1916.
+He centralised authority by creating a smaller war cabinet.
+To combat food shortages caused by u-boats, he implemented the convoy system, established rationing, and stimulated farming.
+After supporting the disastrous French Nivelle offensive in 1917, he had to reluctantly approve Field Marshal Douglas Haig's plans for the Battle of Passchendaele, which resulted in huge casualties with little strategic benefit.
+Against British military commanders, he was finally able to see the Allies brought under one command in March 1918.
+The war effort turned in the Allies' favour and was won in November.
+Following the December 1918 "Coupon" election, he and the Conservatives maintained their coalition with popular support.